-The popularity of pedal drives among anglers soared over the years.
-Today, most major kayak manufacturers — including Hobie, Jackson Kayak, Old Town, Native Watercraft, Perception and Wilderness Systems — all offer pedal-driven fishing kayaks or are expected to enter the market in 2017.
+The popularity of pedal fishing kayaks among anglers soared over the years.
+Today, most major kayak manufacturers — including Blue Sky Boatworks, Brooklyn Kayak, FeelFree, Hobie, Jackson Kayak, Old Town, Native Watercraft, NuCanoe, Old Town, Pelican, Perception, Riot and Wilderness Systems — offer pedal drive kayaks for fishing.

 “Having two hands free to fish is the reason why kayak anglers have sought additional methods to paddling,” says David Hadden, brand director for Old Town kayaks.
 “When fishing in windy conditions, current, structure or around tightly grouped fish, the ability to stay in the same spot without using a paddle guarantees greater success.”